 Where to ride in Bend during trail closures

-Portions of the Phil's Trail area may be temporarily closed due to forest restoration, but there are still plenty of other trail options for running or riding!
-You need only look a little further to the areas east, north and north-west of Bend.
+During forest restoration activity, portions of the Phil's Trail network may be temporarily closed for your safety, but there are still plenty of other trail options for running or riding!
+You need only look a little further to the areas east, north, and north-west of Bend.

 Here is a general list of places to ride during the West Bend trail closure: